 Eleni is the assistant director of the First-Year Success Center, and is managing the center’s Game Changers program for first-generation freshmen as well as the center’s overall outreach and marketing efforts.

 Eleni has spent more than 20 years working in higher education with a focus on financial aid and student success initiatives.
 She has a passion for working with diverse students, especially first-generation and former foster care college students, and she has published an article in the Journal of Student Affairs, "Former Foster Care Youth: Experiences in the Pursuit of Higher Education."

-Originally from Texas, Eleni earned a Bachelor of Arts in Sociology degree with minor in Communications from the University of Texas at Arlington.
-She then went on to earn a Master’s degree in Student Affairs in Higher Education from Colorado State University.
+Originally from Texas, Eleni earned a Bachelor of Arts in Sociology degree with a minor in Communications from the University of Texas at Arlington.
+She then went on to earn a master’s degree in Student Affairs in Higher Education from Colorado State University.